Bluffton Premises Liability Lawyer

-There are many different types of scenarios in which a visitor may sustain a serious injury and subsequently finds it necessary to seek help from a Bluffton premises liability lawyer.
-The following types of premises liability cases include slip and falls, negligent security, and dog bites, among others.
+There are many different scenarios in which a visitor may sustain a serious injury and need to seek help from a Bluffton premises liability lawyer.
+Common premises liability cases include slip and falls, negligent security, and dog bites, among others.

 Slips and Falls

 This is arguably the most common type of premises liability case.
 A slip and fall injury typically occurs when a property owner fails to promptly clean up a spilled liquid, fix or replace damaged carpeting, or repair a broken step.

 The injured party may be able to file a premises liability claim against the property owner on a theory of negligent security.
 Business owners who open their property to the public have an obligation to provide sufficient lighting as well as security guards if violent crime is a concern.